 04/04/21 | Gan Ha-Pisga, Tirosh Amphitheater| 18:00

-*The location of the show will be announced later
+*The other location of the show will be announced soon

 Is justice possible in a society where the judges themselves are about to be hanged?
 What comes first – the good of the individual or the good of society, and can they come together?